avast/rabbitmq-scala-client/README.md

 It's API may be difficult to use for inexperienced RabbitMQ users.
 Goal of this library is to simplify basic use cases and shadow the programmer from the underlying client.

-The library has both Scala and Java API where the Scala API is generic and gives you an option to adapt it to your application's manner - see [Scala usage below](#scala-usage).
+The library has both Scala and Java API where the Scala API is generic and gives you an option to adapt to your application's type - see [Scala usage below](#scala-usage).

 The library uses concept of _connection_ and derived _producers_ and _consumers_.
 Note that the _connection_ shadows you from the underlying